scaffold-eth/se-2-challenges/README.md

 Uncomment the `Buy Tokens` sections in `packages/nextjs/pages/token-vendor.tsx` to show the UI to buy tokens on the Token Vendor tab.

-Uncomment the `BuyTokens Events` sections in `packages/nextjs/pages/events.tsx` to show the UI to display the BuyTokens event.

 ### 🥅 Goals

 - [ ] When you try to buy tokens from the vendor, you should get an error: **'ERC20: transfer amount exceeds balance'**